Types of Plasterboard Explained (Standard, Moisture, Fire & Acoustic)

 Moisture Resistant Plasterboard for Bathrooms and Kitchens

 A moisture resistant plasterboard is green in colour.
-It is used in areas that would get occasional moisture and high levels of humidity.
+It is used in areas that would get occasional moisture and high levels of humidity like bathrooms, kitchens, utility and laundry rooms.

-David mentions in the class, that we find a common false assumption that moisture resistant plasterboard is waterproof, but it is not, it helps with moisture resistant but in the case of a shower area that needs to be waterproofed an additional step of tanking must be applied.
+David mentioned in class, that we find a common false assumption that moisture resistant plasterboard is waterproof, but it is not, it helps resist mositure but in the case of a shower area that needs to be waterproofed an additional step of tanking must be applied.

 Fireline Plasterboard Explained

-A fireline plasterboard Is pink in colour.
+A Fireline plasterboard Is pink in colour.
 This pink plasterboard is designed to enhance fire protection.
-David explains to us that they contain glass fibres and other additives with the gypsum core to help slow down the spread of fires.
+David explains to us that they contain glass fibres and other additives within the gypsum core to help slow down the spread of fires.
 These would be used in areas like garages that are attached to houses, buildings where regulations are especially for fire rating.
 They would be installed in both walls and ceilings were required.
-You will find more information for Irish building requirements.

 Sound Block Plasterboard for Acoustic Properties.